bontscho/solusvm_client-ruby/README.md

-# SolusvmClient
+# SolusVMClient

-TODO: Write a gem description
+This Gem is a simple implementation of the SolusVM Client API (http://docs.solusvm.com/client_api)

 ## Installation